Slowly wandering my way everywhere

 Tour Options

 As I mentioned above, there are two different tour options available: the Insider’s Tour and the Buttercup Tour.
-The Insider’s Tour is about three hours long as it includes the Buttercup Tour plus an extra ‘behind the scenes tour to the ‘Slothpital,’ nursery, and NICU.
-The Buttercup Tour runs about two hours with an informative guide and touring some of the facilities followed by a boat ride on the Estrella River.
+The Insider’s Tour is about two hours long as it includes the Buttercup Tour plus an extra ‘behind the scenes tour to the ‘Slothpital,’ nursery, and NICU.
+The Buttercup Tour runs about one hour with an informative guide and touring some of the facilities followed by a boat ride on the Estrella River if conditions allow.
 The cost difference is significant between the two with the Insider’s Tour being 5x the price of the Buttercup Tour.
 If you’re planning to take the Insider’s Tour, you also have the option of booking a room at the Buttercup Inn located on site.

 What Do I Need?